 Mr Robinson was appointed a non-executive director of the Company on 1 February 2021.
 He has worked in the resource industry for over 20 years and has held a senior management role at a large international resource company as well as executive roles in junior mining and exploration companies.
 He is a member of the Strategic Advisory Board at the Centre for Exploration Targeting of Western Australia, and previously a member of the Australian Federal Government's 'Resources 2030' taskforce.
-Mr Robinson is the managing director of Encounter Resources Limited (appointed 30 June 2014), and has held no other directorships of ASX listed companies during the last three financial years.
+Mr Robinson is the managing director of Encounter Resources Limited (appointed 30 June 2014) and non-executive chairman of Hamelin Gold Limited (appointed 24 May 2021).
+Mr Robinson has held no other directorships of ASX listed companies during the last three financial years.